TheJakartaPost

 A

-span class="inline inline-center">ATM merger: A woman makes a transaction through an automatic teller machine (ATM) in Jakarta.
+span class="caption">ATM merger: A woman makes a transaction through an automatic teller machine (ATM) in Jakarta.
 In a bid to cut operational costs and enhance efficiency ahead the ASEAN Economic Community (AEC), four state-owned banks in Indonesia launched a program to consolidate their ATM services on Dec.
 21. (Antara/Wahyu Putro A)

 Four state-owned banks in Indonesia have merged their automatic teller machines and networks in a bid to enhance competitiveness and efficiency ahead of the ASEAN Economic Community (AEC), which starts next year.